Chevrolet big-block engine: 427 (Z11)

 Extant GM Documents show 50 Z11 engines were built at the GM Tonawanda Engine plant for auto production, and 20 partial engines were made for replacement/over-the-counter use.
-Unfortunately, there is no evidence from GM that shows 57 cars were built.
+There is no evidence from GM that shows 57 cars were built.

 Mark II

 The so-called Mystery Motor, known internally as the Mark II or Mark IIS, is a race-only engine produced for the 1963 season.
 Development began with a 409 cuin version (Mark II) and ended with a 396 cuin variant; however only the 427 cuin engine (Mark IIS) was ever raced.
-It gained its nickname due to the incredible speeds cars equipped with it attained during its debut, being considerably faster than the well known W-series powered cars.
+It gained its nickname due to the speeds cars equipped with it attained during its debut, being considerably faster than the well known W-series powered cars.
 The engine was first used in Mickey Thompson's Z-06 Corvettes at Daytona in the 1963 Daytona 250 Miles – American Challenge Cup, and then in 1963 Daytona 500 where the number 13 car, driven by Johnny Rutherford, finished four laps down (in ninth place), with the top five cars being the heavier 1963 Ford Galaxie 500's.
 This "secret" engine was a unique design incorporating aspects of both the W-series and the mid-1965 introduced Mark IV, referred to in sales literature as the "Turbo-Jet V8".

-Richard Keinath, the original Mark II and IV design engineer stated that the MK III was a regular MK II design with a larger bore, but the Tonowanda plant didn't want to cast a block with a bore that large.
-The Packard rumor was just that, a rumor.

 Mark III

-Packard's V8-engine tooling and production rights were considered for purchase by Chevrolet.
-Project did not proceed.
+Richard Keinath, the original Mark II and IV design engineer stated that the MK III was a regular MK II design with a larger bore, but the Tonawanda plant didn't want to cast a block with a bore that large.
+The rumor that Packard's V8-engine tooling and production rights were considered for purchase by Chevrolet, was evidently true but never came to fruition.

 The Mark III was supposed to be a Mark II with bigger bore centers, but it never left the drawing board due to high tooling costs.